 The kidneys are key organs in the body – to say the least.
 They’re essentially the body’s filtration system, balancing substances in the blood and getting rid of waste as urine.
 Kidneys also maintain normal concentrations of salt and water in the body, control blood pressure and sustain phosphorous levels.
 They’re essentially one stop shop organs, working around the clock every day.
 So when kidneys can’t do their thing, toxins build up in the blood making your pet pretty ill.
 What’s more, symptoms often occur gradually over a long period of time, so it’s often hard to catch early.

-Combating CKD with naturally better nutrition
+Preventing CKD with naturally better nutrition

-You may have heard of the term ‘kidney diet’ – a diet to aid kidney health – however, this is often mistaken to mean simply reducing protein, and as a result, often increasing carbohydrate intake.
+You may have heard of the term ‘CKD prevention diet’ – a diet to aid kidney health – however, this is often mistaken to mean simply reducing protein, and as a result, often increasing carbohydrate intake.
 All that will do is deprive your pup or puss of the nutrients it needs to continue to thrive.
 That’s why we’re placing emphasis on two key dietary components instead of omitting the good stuff all together…

 1) the type of protein being fed (as all aren’t created equal) and